 Cameron Miranda-Radbord, a fourth-year student studying sexual diversity studies, Canadian studies, and critical equity and solidarity studies, is an undergraduate member of the council.
 He asked whether a similar external review of the sexual violence policy will be conducted in the future.

 Ontario government legislation requires all postsecondary institutions to review their sexual violence policies every three years.
-U of T began its most recent review in October 2021.
+U of T began its most recent review in October 2021 and completed it in July 2022.

 In response, Sandy Welsh, vice-provost, students, said the university is “working [to incorporate] appropriate external reviewers that would allow us to move forward with our policies in the ways that we know our students are wanting us to do.”